Shumine620/Poch-Lib/README.md

 Installation:

-.Clone the repository
+    Clone the repository from https://github.com/Shumine620/Poch-Lib
-.Download the complere file
+    Download the complere file
-.Open the file index.html in your brower to launch the app
+    Open the file index.html in your brower to launch the app

 Author : Séverine Rodin - Great'App